Cantech Knowledge Base

 You should see:

-Greetings from Vultr
+Greetings from Cantech

 Conclusion

-You’ve successfully installed, configured, and secured a LEMP stack on Ubuntu 24.04.
+You’ve successfully installed, configured, and secured a LEMP stack Ubuntu 24.04.
 With Nginx serving as the web server, MySQL managing your databases, and PHP powering dynamic content, your server is now ready to host modern web applications.
 Secure your stack further with strong passwords, UFW rules, and regular updates.